oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

 - A bank's risk objective ought be determined within an ALM framework
   - Banks have a less than average risk tolerance, because it is paramount that they can honour their liabilities
+  - Assessing capital risk is important for banks, as this helps to indicate whether a bank has a sufficient amount of risk weighted assets

 - A bank's return objective is to maintain a **positive interest spread**, i.e. earn greater interest on assets than the cost of funds